 Monterey home prices are not only among the most expensive in California, but Monterey real estate also consistently ranks among the most expensive in America.

 Monterey is a military town: the armed forces employs 13.57% of the workforce, making the military a major focus of life in the city.
 In the civilian sector, Accommodation and Education are important in the local economy and are the city’s largest civilian employers, employing 15.72% and 13.78% of the civilian workforce respectively.

 Also of interest is that Monterey has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Monterey is also a city of artists.
 Monterey has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Monterey’s character.

 Monterey is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Monterey is a very ethnically-diverse city.
+Monterey is an extremely ethnically-diverse city.
 The people who call Monterey home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Monterey residents report their race to be White, followed by Asian.
 Monterey also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.00% of the city’s residents.
-Important ancestries of people in Monterey include Italian, Irish, English, and European.
+People of Hispanic or Latino origin account for 16.75% of the city’s residents.
+Important ancestries of people in Monterey include German, Irish, Italian, English, and European.

 The most common language spoken in Monterey is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Arabic.